rootz491/Mirror-Bot/mirror-bot-for-client/readme.md

 * `whitelistChannels` - list of channels to listen to
 * `whitelistCategories` - list of categories to listen to

-> bot will listen to all channels and categories in `whitelistChannels` and `whitelistCategories`

 * `destinationServerId` - id of server to mirror to
 * `destinationServerOwnerToken` - token of server owner (for permissions)